Avoid Getting Sick During Travel: Preventative Measures

 Do you have any tips on how to avoid getting sick on the road?

 How do you avoid getting sick during travel?

 **Disclaimer: Links shared in this post are affiliate links.
 You are not charged extra to buy but if purchased through the retailer I recommend, I earn a tiny commission for the sale.
-Purchases through affiliates help me with the cost of running this site and sharing helpful travel information with you, my fellow traveler.
+Purchases through affiliates help me with the cost of running this site and sharing helpful travel information with you, my fellow traveller.
 It’s always appreciated if you use my affiliate links but never expected.
-Thank you for the support.
+Thank you for your support.**